 You now know exactly what a GPU sag is.
 Is it a problem that needs to be solved?
 Is it really that bad?

-The shortest answer to this question is a simple no. Card sag isn’t inherently a bad thing because both GPUs and the PCIe lanes on motherboards are made to be pretty durable.
-Graphics card PCBs are particularly flexible, making it almost impossible for them to break.
+The shortest answer to this question is a simple no. Card sag isn’t inherently a bad thing because both GPUs and the PCIe lanes on motherboards are made to be rather durable.
+Graphics card PCBs are particularly elastic, making it almost impossible for them to break.

 However, in some extreme cases (pun intended), the sag could cause further damage.